grant-trowbridge/grant-trowbridge.github.io/_posts/2025-11-24-Journey-to-OSCP.md

 title: "Journey to OSCP"
 ---

 Having recently passed my Offensive Security Certified Professional exam, I wanted to give back to the OffSec community and share my three year journey towards OSCP.
-You heard that right, not only *three* years, but passing on my *fourth* attempt as well.
+You heard that right.
+Not only *three* years, but passing on my *fourth* attempt as well.
 It hurts the ego to say that out loud, but I feel it is important to be fully transparent, especially for those out there considering beginning your own journey, or perhaps feel like giving up.

 # In the Beninging